anakojm/peg-solitaire/README.md

 <br>

-- Select "from" with hjkl, confirm with enter
+- Select "from" with the arrow keys or hjkl, confirm with enter or space
-- Cancel by reselecting "from" and confirming with enter
+- Cancel by reselecting "from" and confirming with enter or space
-- Select "to" with hjkl, confirm with enter
+- Select "to" with the arrow keys or hjkl, confirm with enter or space

 <br>